-Fruits and vegetables are nutritious, low calorie sources of fiber.
+Fruits and vegetables are nutritious, low calorie sources of fiber and can help you burn fat (check out our recommended fat burning fruits and fruits that burn fat).
 They are full of vitamins A, C and K as well as potassium.
 Fruits and vegetables have antioxidants that help the body fight off disease-causing toxins.
 Choose a variety of fruits and vegetables throughout the week to vary the nutrients you eat.
 Blueberries, raspberries, strawberries, apples and pears all have the highest concentration of fiber — over 3.5g per 1 cup serving.
 Peas and leafy greens have the highest fiber for vegetables with 4 to 8g per 1 cup serving.
 Consume at least two to four servings of fruit daily and three to five servings of vegetables daily for best colon health.
 You can eat plenty of foods that help burn fat and there are many healthy snack alternatives as well.

 NUTS AND SEEDS

 Nuts and seeds are high in fiber, healthy fats and nutrients like vitamin E and magnesium.
 Almonds and peanuts have over 3g of fiber in each 1oz. serving.
 Choose nut butters and unsalted, unsweetened nuts as healthy, high fiber snacks throughout the day.
 Remember they are high in monounsaturated and polyunsaturated fat so overall calorie intake may increase.

 Legumes are high in protein, complex carbohydrate and fiber.
 They are an excellent source of quality protein for vegetarians and meat eaters alike.
 Legumes include dry peas and beans like lentils, split peas and garbanzo beans.
 In one cup of lentils and split peas, there are over 15g of fiber.
 Choose legumes as a protein source to increase fiber and move food along in the colon.